God Himself, the Unique III

 2. Why Different Human Beings Are Born Under Different Circumstances

-A person cannot choose the people or factors under whose edification and influence he or she grows up.
+A person cannot choose the people, events, or things they are edified and influenced by as they grow up.
 One cannot choose what knowledge or skills one acquires, what habits one forms.
 One has no say in who one’s parents and relatives are, what kind of environment one grows up in; one’s relationships with the people, events, and things in one’s surroundings, and how they influence one’s development, are all beyond one’s control.
 Who decides these things, then?
 Who arranges them?
-Since people have no choice in the matter, since they cannot decide these things for themselves, and since they obviously do not take shape naturally, it goes without saying that the formation of all this rests in the hands of the Creator.
-Just as the Creator arranges the particular circumstances of every person’s birth, He also arranges the specific circumstances under which one grows up, needless to say.
-If a person’s birth brings changes to the people, events, and things around him or her, then that person’s growth and development will necessarily affect them as well.
+Since people have no choice in the matter, since they cannot decide these things for themselves, and since they obviously do not take shape naturally, it goes without saying that the formation of all these people, events, and things rests in the hands of the Creator.
+Of course, just as the Creator arranges the particular circumstances of every person’s birth, He also arranges the specific circumstances under which one grows up.
+If a person’s birth brings changes to the people, events, and things around them, then that person’s growth and development will necessarily affect them as well.
 For example, some people are born into poor families, but grow up surrounded by wealth; others are born into affluent families but cause their families’ fortunes to decline, such that they grow up in poor environments.
 No one’s birth is governed by a fixed rule, and no one grows up under an inevitable, fixed set of circumstances.
 These are not things that a person can imagine or control; they are the products of one’s fate, and are determined by one’s fate.
-Of course, the bottom line is that they are predestined for a person’s fate by the Creator, they are determined by the Creator’s sovereignty over, and His plans for, that person’s fate.
+Of course, at their root, these things are determined by the fate that the Creator predestines for each person; they are determined by the Creator’s sovereignty over that person’s fate and His plans for it.

-The Third Juncture
+The Third Juncture: Independence

 1. After Becoming Independent, a Person Begins to Experience the Sovereignty of the Creator